 A monumental French Renaissance style antique chimneypiece highly carved in creamy Caen Stone.
-The massive entablature, with its breakfront shelf centred by a podium above cherubs and grotesque masks, has a boldly carved frieze of mythical dragons and serpents amidst scrolling foliage.
+The massive entablature, with its breakfront shelf centred by a podium above fruit and a grotesque mask, has a boldly carved frieze of mythical dragons and serpents amidst scrolling foliage.
 There are two large humorous figural carvings on the endblocks.
 To the left is the figure of a furtive peasant and to the right that of a lounging court jester.
 The whole is supported on a pair of free standing columns, with elaborate capitals, fronting the jambs.
-Shown here with fire basket SNo 14374 not included.

 French, mid 19th century.